 The premium version also makes site cloning possible and adds guaranteed support, 1 GB storage in Updraft Plus Vault and multisite compatibility.
 For use with one or two sites you would pay $70 and for multiple sites $95, while a Developer would be charged $145 for unlimited sites.

 WP Clone is a great plugin for migrating your site to another location or to change the domain name.
 It is also effective in backing up and copying your WordPress site.
-It is the plugin of choice, if you want to create copies and move your website between your local computer and host often for testing or for development of the site.
+And if you want to create copies and move your website between your local computer and host often (for testing or for development of the site), it is the plugin of choice.

 It has an advantage over other plugins as it does not use FTP to access the sites in the new or old location.
 You need to simply install a new WordPress on the new location, upload the WP Clone plugin to that location and activate it.
 After that, you merely have to follow onscreen instructions.